MarcosCunhaDev/counterApp/README.md

 To run the app, simply follow these steps:

-Clone the repository to your machine;
+1)Clone the repository to your machine;

-Run 'yarn' in the terminal of the project to install the dependencies;
+2)Run 'yarn' in the terminal of the project to install the dependencies;

-Run 'npx pod-install' to install the dependencies for iOS;
+3)Run 'npx pod-install' to install the dependencies for iOS;

-Run 'yarn android' or 'yarn ios' to launch the app in the simulator (iOS/Android) or on a connected device (Android).
+4)Run 'yarn android' or 'yarn ios' to launch the app in the simulator (iOS/Android) or on a connected device (Android).